IVRPowers/blog/content/post/marketing/what-about-chatbots.md

 # Building the future of Conversational IVR with a Natural Language Understanding NLU interfaces instead of Prompts or Menus with direct dialogs.
 ---

-We are please to share a very interesting video from Google about **Chatbots under the wood technology**.
+We are pleased to share a very interesting [video](https://www.youtube.com/watch?v=O00K10xP5MU) from Google about **Chatbots under the wood technology**.
 It’s really easy to understand it in few minutes, what is the new approach to build an advanced **Natural Language Understanding (NLU)** interfaces.
 Remember, all this technology powers our [Conversational IVR](http://blog.ivrpowers.com/post/products/conversational-ivr-applications/) to make easier human-to-machine communications developments for a phone self-service or advanced call steering or any kind of smart voice interactions.

 {{<  youtube O00K10xP5MU >}}